ajcoll5/zendesk-ticket-form/README.md

 Using these components requires that you have jQuery enabled on the site in which the form resides, and that you have a specific PHP file on an available server.
 You also must have a valid Zendesk account and an API key to interface with that account.

+### Inclusion

+Grab [the minified script](https://github.com/dunxtand/jquery-zendesk-ticket-form/blob/master/build/jztf.min.js), include it in your site, customize the PHP script, and write your initialization script.

 ### Examples

 Check [the examples folder](https://github.com/dunxtand/jquery-zendesk-ticket-form/tree/master/example) for a a sample form, initialization script, and PHP file.